 To Our Shareholders and Investors

-During the consolidated fiscal year under review, the Japanese economy showed signs of a gradual recovery thanks to improvements in the employment and income environment and the effects of various policies, but the outlook remains uncertain due to a rise in consumer prices caused by soaring energy and raw material prices.
+In FY2025, the Japanese economy showed signs of a gradual recovery due to improvements in the employment and income environment and the effects of various policies.
+However, the outlook for the economy has remained uncertain due in part to concerns over continued price hikes and the impact of U.S. tariff policies.

-On the other hand, in advertising fields other than pachinko parlors, demand for advertising is on the rise, including fitness facility and housing-related advertising fields.
+In the advertising fields other than pachinko parlors, demand for advertising is still on an increasing trend, mainly in the mainstay fitness facilities and housing-related advertising fields.

 Breakdown by Business Segment